 For some, a lipstick is just a lipstick.
 But for others, it's a source of strength, creativity, and expression.
 In our series Power Faces, we'll explore the relationship between strong women and the makeup they choose to wear — or not.
 Our latest subject is breakout fashion model Indira Scott.
 This story was told to Cat Quinn and edited for length and clarity.

-I've had box braids since I was probably five years old.
+I've been getting box braids since I was probably five years old.
 Besides Poetic Justice [with Janet Jackson], there weren’t models in magazines or people on TV who had box braids.
 I always got bullied for them, and kids would call me "Avatar."
 Growing up, the trend for Black women was having relaxed hair, but my hair looked so bad in that form.
 Box braids were how I felt most confident and comfortable.

-I really wanted to make sure I wasn't going to start modelling without my braids.
+I really wanted to make sure I wasn't going to start modeling without my braids.
 I knew if I did, the industry wouldn’t accept me trying to get them later.
 I'm so happy because now it’s my trademark and people request the braids.
 There are still a lot of designers who will ask me to take my hair out.
 They say, "If you just take out your braids, you'd get so many jobs and walk every runway."
 But that's not what I'm here to do.
 Asking me to take out my braids is asking me to blend in with all the rest of the girls.
 I want the fashion industry to change — I don't want to conform to it.

 I am very spiritual and big on the energy that is in everything.
 For me, my braids are like sound therapy.
 Walking around with a bunch of beads and hearing that noise all the time soothes me in a strange way.
 Sometimes the wooden beads that I wear will have engravings on them that are affirmations.
 They say things like, "You're going to conquer everything," "You are on top," and "You are beautiful."
 Knowing that I have that in my hair is the equivalent of wearing crystals around my neck for protection.